Blendify/blender-manual/blender_docs/manual/data_system/introduction.rst

 ^^^^^^^

-Use files in current directory (create when necessary) Unpacks all files in the same directory ``//`` as the blend file, grouping them in proper folders (like ''textures'' for instance).
+Use files in current directory (create when necessary) Unpacks all files in the same directory ``//`` as the blend-file, grouping them in proper folders (like ''textures'' for instance).
    However, if the final file exists already, it will use that file, instead of unpacking it.
-Write files to current directory (overwrite existing files) Unpacks all files in the same directory as the blend file, grouping them in proper folders (like ''textures'' for instance).
+Write files to current directory (overwrite existing files) Unpacks all files in the same directory as the blend-file, grouping them in proper folders (like ''textures'' for instance).
    If the final file exists already, it will overwrite it.
 Use files in original location (create when necessary)